Mona-Alzahrani/SelectiveMV-Multiview/README.md

 ### SelectiveMV Analysis:
 Based on the above analysis, we reach the best settings for the SelectiveMV model by using shaded views, BEiT-B, majority-voting, and FCN as the chosen rendering technique, backbone network, fusion strategy, and classifier, respectively.
 This chosen setting achieved the highest 3D classification accuracies, 91.98%, 92.54%, and 92.79% OA, with only 1, 3, and 6 selected views, respectively.
-SelectiveMV can achieve 100% accuracy in airplane, bed, car, guitar, and toilet classes and more than 90% in bookshelf, bottle, chair, glass-box, mantel, monitor, piano, range-hood, plant, sofa, and tv-stand classes.
+SelectiveMV can achieve 100% accuracy in 10 classes, and more than 90% in in 18 classes.
 The confusion matrix of SelectiveMV with the best settings is shown:
 <p align="center">
     <img align="center" src="/images/cm-beit-100.png" width="800">
     <figcaption> The confusion matrix achieved by the Transformer-based BEiT backbone. </figcaption>